 Many Germans had come to America, especially Pennsylvania, to escape the rigid statist caste systems in Germany and to seek prosperity and freedom to worship.
-The Leiningers, German Lutherans, settle in Penns Creek near what would become Pittsburgh.
+The Leiningers, German Lutherans, settle in Penn’s Creek near what would become Harrisburg.

 Concurrently, the Delaware Indians offer to help the English General Braddock fight the French, in part because the Germans and other settlers had treated the Native Americans very well.
 For instance, when an Indian was hurt by a settler or hurt a settler, they had a trial with a jury composed of both Indians and settlers.
 The arrogant General Braddock calls the Native Americans ignorant savages and insults them.

 This insult sends the Delaware chief on the warpath.
-The Indians attack Fort Du Quesne and the settlements.
-They kill Poppa Leininger and one of his sons, and capture the two girls, Barbara and Regina, and take them to Moschkingo, their village.
+The Indians attack the settlers.
+They kill Papa Leininger and one of his sons, and capture the two girls, Barbara and Regina, and take them to Moschkingo, their village.

 The Indians have taken girl children and boy children to make up for their losses in the war.
 They dye the blonde hair black and dye their skin.
 The girls live under various states of oppression.
 When a mother tries to escape with two boys, they capture the mother and burn her at the stake.
 The French want to drive out the British and pay the Indians for the scalps they take.